lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 T194212 is a 24-page “letter” which the ESTC lists as being on the subject of “Trinity,” and has the same contents as T212697 which the ESTC says was “Issued in the same year as another edition, which had the titlepage reset to include the author statement.”
 T212697 is unsigned, T194212 attributed to William Jones, and both linked in the ESTC to the author “Jones, William, 1726-1800.”

 This single sheet item was, according to the ESTC, “issued as a Parliamentary paper” (“ordered to be printed 17th April 1795”) and exists in three academic libraries.
 It is also reproduced in facsimile in volume 91 of the 1975 printed resource *House of Commons sessional papers of the eighteenth century*, edited by Sheila Lambert --- a work with 147 volumes!
 HathiTrust has scans of many of these volumes, but, heartbreakingly, not volume 91.
 HathiTrust goes from 89 to 92.
 Abebooks sells volumes 2 and 90, for very modest prices!

+Although this is a very boring document (and at a single sheet is practically “ephemera”), its official governmental role greatly increased its survivorship--- not only preserved as an original, but reproduced in a new technology, even if not (yet?) reproduced a second time.

 17 April 1795 - Mr Owen (from the Directors of the East India Company) presents accounts & papers t0 the House of Commons: 23 items, of which the thing I want is no. 22.
 It was ordered that they lie on the table and that copies be made.
 No mention of the activity appears to be made in the recorded debates